MarRamiro/MarRamiro/README.md

 I'm a student at University of Copenhagen, where I also play futsal.
 I'm passionate about mathematics, social sciences and computer science & engineering, constantly exploring their intersection to tackle complex problems and innovate.

-## 🚀 Featured Project: LGBTQ+ Phobia on Twitter Before and After Elon Musk
+## 🚀 Featured Project: LGTBIQ-phobia on Twitter Before and After Elon Musk

 Evolution of LGTBIQ-phobia on Twitter surrounding the acquisition of the platform by Elon Musk.